Enhance Efficiency with Smoke Software Testing

 The testing team will reject the software if the sanity test fails to save time and money.
 It is only performed after the software product has passed the smoke test and been given the go-ahead by the quality assurance team for additional testing.

-Before conducting more testing, it is vital to verify the "rationality" of the application.
+Before conducting more testing, verifying the application's " rationality " is vital.
 Regression testing also includes sanity testing.
 As a part of regression testing, sanity testing is also subject to automation.

 For example, if a software product is used for a specific application, the software should be tested by simulating and running.
 The particular software unit being tested should be known beforehand.